RoStrap/rostrap.github.io/docs/Libraries/Classes/PseudoInstance.md

 		};

 		Properties = {
-			-- Can be set to a ValueType Enumeration for typechecking (see PseudoInstance Library) Name = Enumeration.ValueType.String;
+			-- Can be set to a Typer value for typechecking Name = Typer.String;

+			-- This is equivalent to the previous declaration Name = Typer.AssignSignature(2, Typer.String, function(self, Value)
+				self:rawset("Name", Value)
+			end)

-			-- Can also be constrained to a certain EnumerationType Style = Enumeration.PastaStyle;
+			-- Can also be constrained to a certain EnumerationType Style = Typer.EnumerationOfTypePastaStyle;

 			Parent = function(self, Parent)
 				-- Always called with the Object and the Property value it is being set to

-				if Parent == true then
-					return true -- internally does self:rawset("Parent", Parent) afterwards elseif Parent == nil then
-					return false -- errors from a bad set else
-					self:rawset("Parent", Parent)

-					return -- Does nothing, everything should be implemented manually end
-			end;
+				-- Do stuff
+				self:rawset("Parent", Parent) -- Make sure to rawset the Property to what it should be end;
 		};